End of year review of accounts

 As a local commissioner, it's your responsibility to make sure the accounts of the units and levels below have been produced and reviewed appropriately.

-Each unit must provide you with a copy of their annual accounts statement, statement of assets and liabilities and evidence that the independent review has been carried out.
+Each unit must provide you with a copy of their annual accounts statement and statement of assets and liabilities.
+They must provide evidence that the independent review has been carried out within 3 months of the end of the financial year.

 If you have concerns about the accounts, or that the independent review may not have been carried out to the right standard, you should request to see additional financial information relating to the unit and escalate concerns to the next commissioner.